pthak006/ClimateBench/README.md

 ### Conda Installation
 Follow the instructions on the official conda page to install conda.
 It can be found [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

-Or you can follow the following commandline steps:
+Or you can follow the following command line steps: